Autumn Anxiety And 5 Ways To Feel Calm During Seasonal Change

 5 ways to calm anxiety during seasonal change

 - 1. Breathe – Breathing techniques are some of the most effective ways to calm your nervous system and shift from the anxiety/stress response in the body to the calm/rest response.
-In honor of the Equinox, try a few cycles of this 4 part mindful breathing practice:
+In honor of the Equinox, try a few cycles of this mindful breathing practice that helps us to intentionally slow down:

 - 2. Get Some Sun – Research shows that exposure to sunlight (and vitamin D) has a strong impact on your mood and eases the discomfort of harsh seasonal change.
 So go ahead and take 15 minutes on your lunch break to sit outside or catch the sunset on your way home today.
 Let yourself take in the light through your eyes and skin and let it help you settle into the darker evening.